jitansu-KHL/Uncle-factz/README.md

 Grandpa's already convinced that in this future version, he'd still be right most often.
 We'll let the reputation system decide that one.

 ---

-## 🎓 About This Project

-Team name - Bravo2alpha

-Built by a team of three for **Learnathon 5.0**, our college's hackathon, as a scoped-down solution to the *Decentralized Fact-Checking Network with GenAI Consensus* problem statement:

-- **Nitish** — Backend & core logic
-- **Prasanjit** — Creativity & concept
-- **Jitansu** — Frontend

----